 This tag represents a reduced Merkle tree.
 It contains an order of Order elements that represent the levels of the Merkle tree.
-The first level (level O) is not included because the value of the root node can be calculated.
-The elements of the Sequence tag are described in table 9.
+The first level (level 0) is not included because the value of the root node can be calculated.
+The elements of the Sequence tag are described in the table below.

-Type of the XML element Required
+Name of the XML element Type of the XML element Required

-Attribute YES
+Order Attribute YES

-Tag YES
+DigestValue Tag YES

-Attribute